Capital Loss

 A capital loss is the loss that can result when a capital asset is sold or exchanged for less than its tax basis.

-A capital loss is the loss that can result when a capital asset is sold or exchanged for less than its tax basis.
-In plain language, it is the downside counterpart to a Capital Gain: the transaction produces a tax loss rather than taxable profit.
+A capital loss is the loss that results when the amount realized from selling or exchanging a capital asset is less than the asset’s basis.
+In plain language, it is the downside counterpart to a Capital Gain: the sale produces a reportable tax loss instead of taxable profit.

 Why It Matters

 Capital loss matters because taxpayers often think only about gains when they hear “capital gains tax.”
-But the tax treatment of asset sales also has a loss side, and understanding that side is important for accurate Schedule D reporting.
+But the sale side of the code also includes losses, netting rules, and deduction limits.
+A reader who does not understand capital losses can misread both a broker statement and the finished return.

 Where It Appears in a Real Tax Workflow

-Capital loss appears when a taxpayer reports the sale of a capital asset on the annual Tax Return.
-The taxpayer compares the amount realized with basis and reports the resulting loss through Schedule D.
+Capital loss appears when a taxpayer reports the sale of stock, fund shares, or other capital assets on the annual Tax Return.
+The taxpayer compares the amount realized with basis, reports the transaction through Schedule D and related capital-sale reporting, and then sees how the loss interacts with other gains or prior carryovers.

 Practical Example